The most surprising places you’ll find a fire suppression system

-- Experience: They have experienced a fire emergency which led to loss of property or work time (from injuries or fatalities) – or, the experience gave them enough of a scare to see that it never happens again.
+- Experience: They have experienced a fire emergency which led to loss of property or work time from injuries or fatalities.
+Alternatively, the experience gave them enough of a scare to see that it never happens again.

-As the evolution of technology continues, many facilities are being run with less manpower.
+As technology evolves many facilities are being run with less manpower.
 This means that fewer workers are present to react if there is an emergency.
-If a fire does occur, the loss of precious assets (whether it be human or material) can cost millions of dollars.
+If a fire does occur, the loss of precious assets -- whether it be human or material -- can cost millions of dollars.
 Fire suppression systems instantly discharge a solution to cease a fire, causing minimum impact to a company’s materials, machines, workers and bottom line.

 There are two different types of fire suppression systems available.

 1. Inert gas fire suppression systems (waterless):